 Cursor AI Code Editor

 Introduced in 2023, Cursor AI quickly gained popularity by giving developers more control over their coding process.
-It supports tasks like code generation, refactoring, and debugging.
+It helps with tasks like code generation, refactoring, and debugging.
 A key feature of Cursor is its strong integration with AI models, helping it deliver more accurate and context-aware suggestions.

 Cursor stands out for its ability to automate repetitive tasks and works well with IDEs like Visual Studio Code and JetBrains.
-Its focus is on adaptability, allowing developers to customize their workflows and tailor the tool to their specific needs.
+Its flexibility lets developers customize their workflows and tailor the tool to suit their specific needs.

 GitHub Copilot